 I was looking at the entries in a linky party on Friday and I saw a picture of the Fresh Diamond quilt in several colourways on the Samelia’s Mum blog.
 I had seen the quilt before but here Anorina showed it mocked up on EQ8 with some dark fabric as the background.
-It immediately caught my eye and I spent the workday thinking about maybe making it.
+It immediately caught my eye and I spent my workday thinking about making it.
 I’ve wanted to do a triangle quilt for someone and why not now as a long weekend project?
-Immediately, I thought of making it with a dark background and scrappy brights as knew had squares already cut from other projects and enough yardage of a charcoal grey background to make this work.
+Immediately, I thought of making it with a dark background and scrappy brights.
+I knew had squares already cut from other projects and enough yardage of a charcoal grey background to make this work.

 I started cutting the background and the extra squares I needed and before I knew it I was sewing them together.